Rumyra/Pocket-Kitten/tutorial/tutorial.md

 [Retina display icon](pocket-kitten@2x.png)
 [Non-retina display icon](pocket-kitten.png)

-We'll pop them in a style->icons folder, like we specified in the manifest.webapp file.
+We'll pop them in a _style/icons_ folder, like we specified in the _manifest.webapp_ file.

-This is going to be a one page app to keep things simple, so let's create our only HTML file (index.html).
+This is going to be a one page app to keep things simple, so let's create our only HTML file, _index.html_.
 All we need for this app is the app name as a heading and the image of a kitten.

 ~~~